brandonroberts/blog/content/posts/2020-12-14-maximizing-simplifying-component-views-ngrx-selectors.md

 ## Composing Selectors

 In the previous examples, selectors were built by accessing each property on the state, and returning a different set of data.
 Selectors are composable, in that you use selectors to build using other selectors, providing them as inputs.
 These input selectors can come from many different areas, even ones outside your immediate state.
-Taking the products example from above, the products collection in many different ways, and should be extracted into its own selector.
+Taking the products example from above, the products collection is used in many different ways, and should be extracted into its own selector.

 ```ts
 const selectAllProducts = createSelector(